Medically reviewed by a licensed NHS consultantLast updated: 15/08/2019

 Another complication can be bleeding.
 This happens as a result of something, such as bumping your leg or a cut.
 Once the skin starts bleeding can be challenging to stop and may need medical attention.

 Is treatment necessary for varicose veins?

-No. Treatment is not always necessary for varicose veins.
+Treatment is not always necessary for varicose veins.
 Treatment is recommended if the condition is causing you pain or discomfort.
-Equally, treatment may be desired for cosmetic reasons (it's not just for men).
-However, there are many advantages and disadvantages of cosmetic surgery.
+Equally, treatment may be desired for cosmetic reasons.

 The purpose of compression stockings is to help the blood flow upward by placing pressure in carefully selected positions on your ankles and legs.
 The stockings will be tightest at your ankle, and the least amount of pressure will be applied in your thighs.